 2 Jump rings, silver or silver-plate

 *This is the basic trio you will need to make jewelry.
 Here’s a blog post we did describing these tools and what each is used for.
-You can buy all three for about $15 total.

 First things first.
 Let’s go shopping for beads and materials.
 This is the fun part!